-You are cordially invited to attend the Annual Meeting of Stockholders of PFSweb, Inc. (the "Company"), which will be held at , , Texas, on Friday, June 9, 2006 at 10:00 a.m. (local time).
+You are cordially invited to attend the Annual Meeting of Stockholders of PFSweb, Inc. (the "Company"), which will be held at TPC Craig Ranch, McKinney, Texas, on Friday, June 15, 2007 at 10:00 a.m. (local time).

-At the Annual Meeting, stockholders will be asked to (i) elect two directors, (ii) approve an amendment to the Company's Certificate of Incorporation to authorize a reverse stock split and (iii) ratify the appointment of KPMG LLP as the Company's independent auditors.
+At the Annual Meeting, stockholders will be asked to (i) elect one director, (ii) approve an amendment to the Company's Certificate of Incorporation to authorize a reverse stock split (iii) approve an amendment to our Non-Employee Director Stock Option and Retainer Plan and (iv) ratify the appointment of KPMG LLP as the Company's independent auditors.
 Information about these matters is contained in the attached Proxy Statement.